Skip to content

 SQL Analysis and Printing

-MyBatis-Plus provides SQL analysis and printing functionality through the integration of the p6spy component, which conveniently outputs SQL statements and their execution time.
+MyBatis-Plus provides SQL analysis and printing functionality by integrating the p6spy component, which conveniently outputs SQL statements and their execution time.
 This feature is available for MyBatis-Plus version 3.1.0 and above.

 Introduction to p6spy

-p6spy is a tool for intercepting and logging database access.
-It works by proxying the JDBC driver, allowing your application to use JDBC as usual while p6spy records all SQL statements and their execution times behind the scenes.
+p6spy is a tool that intercepts and logs database access operations by proxying JDBC drivers.
+This means your application can use JDBC as usual while p6spy records all SQL statements and their execution times behind the scenes.
 This is particularly useful for SQL optimization during development and debugging.

 • Slow SQL Detection: By configuring outagedetection and outagedetectioninterval, p6spy can log SQL statements that exceed a specified execution time threshold.

-• Log Output Control: The appender configuration lets you choose where logs are output—to the console, files, or a logging system.
+• Log Output Control: The appender configuration option lets you choose where logs are output—to the console, files, or logging systems.

 p6spy is a powerful tool that provides MyBatis-Plus users with convenient SQL analysis and printing capabilities.
-With proper configuration, you can effectively monitor and optimize SQL statements during development and testing.
-However, due to performance overhead, it is recommended to use it cautiously in production environments.
+With proper configuration, you can effectively monitor and optimize SQL statements during development and testing phases.
+However, due to performance overhead, it’s recommended to use it cautiously in production environments.

 Example Project

-To better understand how to use this feature, refer to the official example project:
+To better understand how to use this feature, you can refer to the official example project:

 Dependency Installation

 First, you need to add the p6spy dependency to your project.
-Below are the installation methods for Maven and Gradle build tools:
+Here are the installation methods for both Maven and Gradle build tools:

 <dependency>